John Orloff: Career

 Changing genres, Orloff next adapted the children's fantasy book series Legend of the Guardians, based on the Guardians of Ga'Hoole series of books written by Kathryn Lasky.
 The animated 3-D film was directed by Zack Snyder, and was released in 2010.

+Orloff's script based on the Shakespeare authorship question was made into a film, Anonymous, released in 2011, and starring Rhys Ifans and Vanessa Redgrave to a controversial reception.

-Orloff created, wrote, and co-executive produced Apple+'s "Masters of the Air," a follow up to Band of Brothers, also produced by Tom Hanks and Steven Spielberg.
+Orloff created, wrote, and co-executive produced AppleTV+'s Masters of the Air, a follow-up to Band of Brothers, also produced by Hanks and Spielberg.
+It premiered on January 26, 2024, and was the most watched AppleTV+ premiere in the streamer's history.